 Workplace morale is the collective attitudes and feelings of your team.
 When morale is high, team members are cheerful and confident.
 Focusing on morale in the workplace not only improves productivity but also reduces absenteeism, promotes collaboration, esteem and satisfaction.
-It benefits your people and the business, writes Luke Thorn from Zimplify.
+It benefits your people and the business, writes Katrina Crittenden from Zimplify.
 But where do… Read more »

 Australia’s business leaders have no concept of company culture according to a report by the Australian HR Institute (AHRI).
 The ‘5 Hard Truths About Workplace Culture’ found C-lsuite executives at Australian companies are unlikely to recognise the signs of poor company culture.
 The report suggests boards and CEOs need a reality check.
 They have to… Read more »